 Cards will bring together Brenda's character 'Ourson Faché', as well as her style of water-colour painting.
 Subscribers will have the option to poke a bit of fun at an existing holiday or making up a holiday of their own, and to get together to send out some real live snail mail.
 Take that Hallmark!

 "Go away.
 But not too far and only briefly" Ourson Faché

 "I got you flowers... then I ate them" Ourson Faché

 Sally Lee Sheeks, Flock – November 19th – November 25th, 2017

 Sally Lee Sheeks is a drawing and installation artist, committed to simplicity in her work.
-She loves the pleasure of observing little details --the shadow of a bird's leg, a moving twig --and creating space and silence in her drawings and installation, and watching people recognize and appreciate this space.
-Sally will be working with reclaimed wood to create small drawing and water colour bird blocks, which will come together in a unique installation for the CSArt subscribers.
+She loves the pleasure of observing little details — the shadow of a bird's leg, a moving twig — creating space and silence in her drawings and installation, and watching people recognize and appreciate this space.
+Sally will be working with reclaimed wood to create small drawing and water colour bird blocks, which will come together in a unique installation for CSArt subscribers.
 Each bird is in a separate space yet belongs to the flock, coming together in an ephemeral exploration of togetherness and individuality.

-Each subscriber will receive a piece of the flock, as well as an invitation to the exhibition event.
+Each subscriber will receive a piece of the flock, and a ticket to the exhibition event.

 Allan André – February 19th – February 25th, 2018

 Allan André’s visual narrative explores an unfamiliar future we are rapidly approaching.
 Through Augmented Reality this show will take traditional illustration and the graphic novel format to new dimensions by allowing the work to unfold in a 3D space.
 This story telling debut will address our need for freedom, love, and privacy in a rapidly changing world where technology will allow us to literally enter each other’s minds and hearts - all set in a conflicting time where our new abilities to control one another and our planet might very well exceed our capacity to discern what is morally right.